 Our sins have separated us from the perfectly holy God (Isaiah 59:2).
 So God, in sending His Son Jesus to earth to die and take on Himself the penalty due to our sins, provided the solution.
 Jesus is the only remedy.
 Good works are fine and proper, but they are insufficient to reconcile lost sinners back to God.
 That takes repentance from sin and faith in the crucified, risen Savior Jesus.
 He and He alone is the way back to proper relationship with God.
 Jesus said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).
-The apostle Paul confirms this, telling us that the Lord and Savior Jesus Christ is the “one mediator between God and mankind” (1 Timothy 2:5).
+The apostle Paul confirms this, telling us that our Lord and Savior Jesus Christ is the “one mediator between God and mankind” (1 Timothy 2:5).
 The apostle Peter likewise pointed us to Jesus as the only pathway to salvation and eternal life: “It is by the name of Jesus Christ of Nazareth … Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved” (Acts 4:10-12).

 Jesus warned us that there are two destinies for all who have ever lived—either eternal punishment or eternal life.
 Notice that they are both “eternal.”
 The fatal consequences of spurning God’s grace and the salvation offered only through Jesus Christ are spelled out in the apostle Paul’s description of the Second Coming of Jesus Christ: “…in flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ” (2 Thessalonians 1:8, KJV).